 How to Make Coffee with a Stovetop Percolator

-They say perfection is unattainable, which may very well be true – even when it comes to brewing a fresh, flavorful cup of joe.
-With a stovetop percolator, however, you can transform your humble coffee beans – whether Arabica or Robusta – into percolated coffee that is…well…pretty darn close to perfect.
+They say perfection is unattainable.
+This may very well be true – even when it comes to brewing a fresh, flavorful cup of joe.
+When you learn how to make coffee with a stovetop percolator, however, you can transform your humble coffee beans into something that is…well…pretty darn close to perfect.

 Grab a mug, you sexy beast.
-By the end of this adventure, you’ll be sipping on a steaming hot cup of goodness.
+By the end of this adventure, you’ll be sipping on a steaming hot cup of supreme goodness.

 This is where some folks get a bit confused.
 There are stovetop percolators, and then there are electric coffee percolators.
 They both share a noble mission, brewing that dark brown nectar of life we call coffee.
-But the way they go about achieving that mission?
-Well, that’s where the fun divergence lies.

 A percolator is really just a kettle with a mechanism inside that draws hot water from the bottom to the top.
 The water then trickles back down through the coffee ground – which is called percolation.
-An electric percolator has an electric heating element and needs to be plugged in.
-A stovetop percolator requires external heat from, say, a stovetop.

 Most percolators have a reservoir at the bottom and a central tube that runs to the top.
 Near the top is a filter-basket, which is where you put the coffee grounds.
 Then, at the tippy-top is a glass lid or globe that allows you to monitor your brewing progress.